 Jogging Path: undertones, LRV & more!

-What type of paint colour is Jogging Path?
+What type of paint color is Jogging Path?
 Is it warm or cool?

 With the extra bit of beige in it, Jogging Path steps out of the warm gray world and into the greige world.